Song for Our Daughter: Background and themes

 Marling described the album as "stripped of everything that modernity and ownership does to it... essentially a piece of me".
 The songs are written to an imaginary child, with Marling stating it allowed her to offer her "all the confidences and affirmations I found so difficult to provide myself".
 Marling was inspired by Maya Angelou's book Letter to My Daughter (2009), which she read a few years before the album's release.
+Marling, however, later gave birth to a daughter in 2023.

 Writing and recording

 The songs on the album were all written by Marling.
-However, the title track and "For You" feature additional songwriting by George Jephson, while "The End of the Affair" features additional songwriting Blake Mills, who produced Marling's previous album Semper Femina (2017).
+However, the title track and "For You" feature additional songwriting by George Jephson, while "The End of the Affair" features additional songwriting by Blake Mills, who produced Marling's previous album Semper Femina (2017).

 The songs were demoed in Marling's basement studio in her home in London.
 The album was co-produced by Marling with longtime collaborator Ethan Johns and was primarily recorded at Monnow Valley Studio.
 Johns previously produced Marling's albums I Speak Because I Can (2010), A Creature I Don't Know (2011) and Once I Was an Eagle (2013).
 The album was mixed by Ethan Johns and by Dom Monks, who previously completed engineering on I Speak Because I Can, engineering on A Creature I Don't Know, as well as recording and additional production on Once I Was an Eagle.
 Additional recording and mixing were done at Ethan Johns' Three Crows studio.